DariaPrzytula/DariaPrzytula/README.md

 Personal development is an important aspect of my life. <br>
 So far, I have practiced my creativity at the Institute of Fluid-Flow Machinery where I built, improved and patented new devices.
 But one day I decided that I should try something new, something what will give me new power. 😴 <br>
-In the begining of 2021 I found Python course and I got into it 💥 I felt revived and devoted myself to the whirl of science.
+In the beginning of 2021 I found Python course and I got into it 💥 I felt revived and devoted myself to the whirl of science.
 Currently, I am a student of postgraduate studies in Data Science. <br>
 I decided change my profession because I know that this trade will give me nonstop opportunity to improve myself.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dariaprzytula&label=Profile%20views&color=0e75b6&style=flat" alt="dariaprzytula" /> </p>